Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 If your deployment fails it's most likely to be caused by resource limitations, please refer to the sections below for more information.
 Please also consult the [Helm Troubleshooting section](./README.md#Troubleshooting) for more generic troubleshooting tips and tricks.

-### Lack Of Resources

-The most common reason for deployment failures with Docker for Desktop is lack of memory or disk space.
-Check the "Resources" tab in Docker for Desktop's preferences pane, increase the allocation if you can and re-try.

 To save the deployment of two more pods you can also try disabling the Sync Service, to do that provide the additional `--set` option below with your helm install command: